TRI-AMDD/mpet/README.md

 # MPET -- Multiphase Porous Electrode Theory

-This software is design to run simulations of batteries with porous electrodes using porous electrode theory, which is a volume-averaged, multiscale approach to capturing the coupled behavior of electrolyte and active material within electrodes.
-As a result, with physical paramter intputs and run protocols (specified current or voltage profiles), it makes predictions about the internal dynamics within a battery (electrolyte concentration and potential, solid phase concentrations, reaction rates, etc.) and also macroscopic, easily measurable electrochemical quantities such as total current and voltage.
-In this way, it is similar the [dualfoil](http://www.cchem.berkeley.edu/jsngrp/fortran.html) code released by Newman and coworkers from Berkeley.
-This software has most of the functionality contained in dualfoil (it is currently missing temperature dependence).
+This software is designed to run simulations of batteries with porous electrodes using the porous electrode theory, which is a volume-averaged, multiscale approach to capture the coupled behavior of electrolyte and active material within electrodes.
+As a result, with physical parameter inputs and run protocols (specified current or voltage profiles), it makes predictions about the internal dynamics within a battery (electrolyte concentration and potential, solid phase concentrations, reaction rates, etc.) and also macroscopic, easily measurable electrochemical quantities such as total current and voltage.
+In this way, it is similar to the [`dualfoil`](http://www.cchem.berkeley.edu/jsngrp/fortran.html) code released by Newman and coworkers from Berkeley.
+This software has most of the functionality contained in `dualfoil` (it is currently missing temperature dependence).
 However, beyond the standard porous electrode theory simulations, this software can also simulate electrodes in which the active materials phase separate using non-equilibrium thermodynamics within a phase field modeling framework.
-Such behavior is common in widely used electrode materials, including for example graphite and LiFePO4.
+Such behavior is common in widely used electrode materials, including graphite and LiFePO4.

 ## Installation

 1. Install `python3.4`, `numpy`, `scipy`, `matplotlib`, `pyqt4`
     - Linux: Try using your package manager
     - Windows: Use Anaconda
       - Remove any other Python installation
       - Get and install [Anaconda](https://www.continuum.io/downloads) (32 bit, Python 3.5)
       - Open `cmd.exe`
       - `$ conda install python=3.4 anaconda` to convert to a Python 3.4 installation
       - Say "y" when prompted.
 This may take several minutes.
 2. Install [DAE Tools](https://sourceforge.net/projects/daetools/files/1.4.0)
     - Get the version corresponding to your operating system (and py34 if on Windows)
 3. Download a copy of this repository to some place on your system path (for example, put this